Application Lifecycle and Execution Modes

 DigitalSuite supports the entire lifecycle of applications, spanning development, staging, and production.

 For this purpose, the platform distinguishes between three execution modes, denoting the isolated environments in which specific versions of applications may be deployed and running: Test mode, Acceptance mode, and Live mode.

 In each mode, DigitalSuite provides for automated configuration as well as one-click deployment and execution.

 Initial development activities for an application consist in designing and building the individual components in one or more projects.
 For testing and verifying their work, the developers and designers can at any time launch the application's web interfaces, processes, composite APIs, and connectors in Test mode.

-For testing the first version of a project, the development team deploys and launches it in Test mode.
-In this mode, the only user involved is the user who initiates and performs the tests.
+In this mode, the only user involved is the one who initiates and performs the tests.
 This user is automatically assigned all the tasks and receives all email notifications, although the emails specify who would receive them in a production environment.

-Once the selected end users have approved the application in Acceptance mode, it is ready for productive use.
+Once the acceptance users have approved the application in Acceptance mode, it is ready for productive use.
 It is deployed in Live mode, which makes it available for genuine business purposes in the production environment.

 Ongoing day-to-day changes and enhancements to an application require upgraded or new versions to be released as part of maintenance activities.
 Developers can continue developing and bug fixing in the project and create new project versions as required for pushing updates to the application to production.